crschmidt/cpp.ebikelibrary.org/content/try-then-buy/radwagon.md

 rain cover, designed to make for easier winter riding.

 This bike is assembled and ready to roll.
-It has been test-ridden to ensure there are no fatal flaws.
+It has been test-ridden to ensure there are no major issues.
 Includes owners manual, charger, etc.; this is effectively a floor model bike built specifically to pass on at a discount.